JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Retrieves the story that corresponds to a particular index.

 ```
-FUNCTION CTextDocument2.GetStory (BYVAl Index AS LONG) AS ITextStory PTR
+FUNCTION GetStory (BYVAl Index AS LONG) AS ITextStory PTR
 ```

 | Parameter | Description |